KateEllen/Animal-Quiz/README.md

 ### Credits

 #### Images
- All imagery used the in the quizzes are cross referenced in the question.js questionnaire JSON object:  https://github.com/KateEllen/Animal-Quiz/blob/149d98b9e72a474f72546ddc36c11e47c6737ace/assets/js/questions.js#L8
+ - All imagery used the in the quizzes are cross referenced in the question.js questionnaire JSON object:  https://github.com/KateEllen/Animal-Quiz/blob/149d98b9e72a474f72546ddc36c11e47c6737ace/assets/js/questions.js#L8
+ - Colour palette was creadted by using : https://htmlcolors.com/create-palette

  #### Trivia Questions
 - Trivia questions were chosen from: https://icebreakerquestions.info/animal-trivia/